microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

 # Specialization Declarations

-### *Discussion*
->As explained in the section about [callable declarations](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/3_CallableDeclarations.md#callable-declarations), there is currently no reason to explicitly declare specializations for functions.
-This may change in the future if we decide to introduce type classes and/or type-related specializations.
-For now, this section applies to operations and elaborates on how to declare the necessary specializations to support certain functors.
+As explained in the section about [callable declarations](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/3_CallableDeclarations.md#callable-declarations), there is currently no reason to explicitly declare specializations for functions.
+This topic applies to operations and elaborates on how to declare the necessary specializations to support certain functors.

 It is quite a common problem in quantum computing to require the adjoint of a given transformation.
-Many quantum algorithms require both an operation and its adjoint in order to perform a computation.
+Many quantum algorithms require both an operation and its adjoint  to perform a computation.
-Q# is able to employ symbolic computation to automatically generate the corresponding adjoint implementation for a particular body implementation.
-That generation is possible even for implementations that freely mix classical and quantum computations.
-There are, however, a couple of restrictions that apply in that case.
-For instance, auto-generation is not supported for performance reasons if the implementation makes use of mutable variables.
-Moreover, each operation called within the body for which to generate the corresponding adjoint needs to support the `Adjoint` functor itself.
+Q# employs symbolic computation that can automatically generate the corresponding adjoint implementation for a particular body implementation.
+This generation is possible even for implementations that freely mix classical and quantum computations.
+There are, however, some restrictions that apply in this case.
+For example, auto-generation is not supported for performance reasons if the implementation makes use of mutable variables.
+Moreover, each operation called within the body  generates the corresponding adjoint needs to support the `Adjoint` functor itself.

-Even though measurements cannot easily be undone in the multi-qubit case, it is possible to combine measurements in such a way that the applied transformation is unitary.
-In that case this means that even though the body implementation contains measurements which each one on its own doesn't support the `Adjoint` functor, the body in its entirety is adjointable.
+Even though you cannot easily undo measurements in the multi-qubit case, it is possible to combine measurements so that the applied transformation is unitary.
+In this case, it means that, even though the body implementation contains measurements that on their own don't support the `Adjoint` functor, the body in its entirety is adjointable.
 Nonetheless, auto-generating the adjoint implementation will fail in this case.
-For that reason, it is possible to manually specify that implementation.
+For this reason, it is possible to manually specify the implementation.
-The compiler automatically generates optimized implementations for common patterns such as, e.g., [conjugations](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/2_Statements/Conjugations.md#conjugations).
+The compiler automatically generates optimized implementations for common patterns such as [conjugations](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/2_Statements/Conjugations.md#conjugations).
 Nonetheless, an explicit specialization may be desirable to define a more optimized implementation by hand.
 It is possible to specify any one implementation and any number of implementations explicitly.

-The correctness of such a manually specified implementation is not verified by the compiler.
+> [!NOTE]The correctness of such a manually specified implementation is not verified by the compiler.

-The declaration for an operation `SWAP` in the example below, that exchanges the state of two qubits `q1` and `q2`, declares an explicit specialization for its adjoint version and its controlled version.
-While the implementations for `Adjoint SWAP` and `Controlled SWAP` are thus user defined, the compiler still needs to generate the implementation for the combination of both functors (`Controlled Adjoint SWAP`, which is the same as `Adjoint Controlled SWAP`).
+In the following example, the declaration for an operation `SWAP`, which exchanges the state of two qubits `q1` and `q2`, declares an explicit specialization for its adjoint version and its controlled version.
+While the implementations for `Adjoint SWAP` and `Controlled SWAP` are thus user-defined, the compiler still needs to generate the implementation for the combination of both functors (`Controlled Adjoint SWAP`, which is the same as `Adjoint Controlled SWAP`).

 ```qsharp
     operation SWAP (q1 : Qubit, q2 : Qubit) : Unit